Edited by Fabrizio Cafaggi and Horatia Muir Watt

 Chapter 10: Regulatory Agencies, Regulatory Legitimacy, and European Private Law

-Tony Prosser INTRODUCTION It is perhaps unusual for a public lawyer such as myself to contribute to a project about private law.
+10. Regulatory agencies, regulatory legitimacy, and European private law Tony Prosser INTRODUCTION It is perhaps unusual for a public lawyer such as myself to contribute to a project about private law.
 However, public lawyers should have expertise in governance issues which are central to this project, and issues arising from privatisation and from regulation loom large in both public and private law, often with substantial overlaps between them.
 In legal practice, it is private law which has occupied most attention, for example through the drafting of contracts and the development of compliance rules in such areas as financial services and competition law; in academic debate about principles of regulation public law has usually been dominant.
 Thus collaboration within this project has the potential to be particularly fruitful.
 First, however, a note of caution must be sounded about classifications.
 DIFFICULTIES OF CLASSIFICATION Though I intend to discuss some general issues relating to regulation, much of what I am saying will relate to the role of independent regulatory agencies.
 These are now well established as part of the European regulatory scene and are central to any debate about the formulation of regulatory policies at both EU and national levels.1 However it is worth noting that, in their most recent form, as bodies regulating (among other fields) utilities, broadcasting, competition, and financial services, they originated more from the common law systems of the UK and the USA than from Continental Europe.
-These are common law systems without a clear separation between public and private 1 There is now an extensive literature on...
+These are common law systems without a clear separation between public and...

 You are not authenticated to view the full text of this chapter or article.